Mordecai Brown: Career

 Brown's most important single game effort was the pennant-deciding contest between the Cubs and the New York Giants on October 8, 1908, at New York.
 With Mathewson starting for the Giants, Cubs starter Jack Pfiester got off to a weak start and was quickly relieved by Brown, who held the Giants in check the rest of the way as the Cubs prevailed 4–2, to win the pennant.
 The Cubs then went on to win their second consecutive World Series championship, their last until 2016, a span of 108 years.

 In late 1909, Brown was on a team that played some games in Cuba.
 He planned to spend the winter there, but returned home when he caught a mysterious sickness.
 Brown saw limited action in 1912 and was released by the Cubs in October, a week before he turned 36.
-Soon after, he consulted a physician about a minor illness.
-Examining Brown's knee, the physician advised Brown to retire from baseball because he risked losing the use of his leg.
+After the 1912 season, he was advised by a physician to retire from baseball as, if he suffered another knee injury (his knee has previously been injured), he risked losing use of the leg altogether.
 However, Brown continued to play, signing with the Louisville Colonels, who traded him to the Cincinnati Reds for the 1913 season.

 After the 1913 season, Brown jumped to the Federal League, signing his contract on the same day as Joe Tinker.
 While Tinker went to the Chicago Whales, Brown was the player-manager for the St. Louis Terriers in 1914.
 Brown was dismissed as manager in August, then finished the season with the Brooklyn Tip-Tops, and was rumored to retire again in October 1914.
 He stayed in the league and played for the Chicago Whales in 1915.
 He returned to the Cubs for his final season in 1916.
 Brown and Mathewson wrapped their respective careers by squaring off on September 4, 1916, in the second game of a Labor Day doubleheader.